ellcom/InterfaceBuilderLab/Interface Builder.md

 A views priority can be described two ways, first by using the **Content Hugging** priority, which says that a view may not grow and is "Hugged".
 With a higher priority, the more resistance to growth beyond the intrinsic size is applied to the view.

-The second, **Compression Resistance** priority which describes how the view will "Resist" being compressed by other views intrinsic size class.
+The second, **Compression Resistance** priority which describes how the view will "Resist" being compressed by other views intrinsic size.
 The higher the priority, the more the view will resist being compressed or "made smaller" than its intrinsic size.